My name is Maya and this is my attempt at writing a blog!

 2010 – I moved to a satellite town outside of Delhi, India, to work for a private University as Corporate Social Responsibility Manager, aged 29.
 During this time I travelled around northern and central India, Nepal and Kashmir.

 2010-2013 – I started a new job at an NGO and relocated to Oxford.
 At this stage in my life (29-32…) I decided to buy a house and become a mortgage slave, so sadly my travelling adventures tailed off a bit due to a massive lack of funds, although I did manage to get to France, USA (Colorado and Texas specifically) and Qatar….

 2013-2014 – Got deployed to support the Super-Typhoon Haiyan/Yolanda emergency response in The Philippines for a year (aged 32-33).
 I visited family in Australia, The Isles of Scilly and Thailand during the course of the year.
 I also got published in a book, which was very exciting!

 2015 – After 8 months in Iraq, during which I also went on a fabulous R and R break to Jordan, I came back to the UK for some holidays, downtime, and then got another job working in Oxford again for the rest of the year.
 I also visited Madrid for a short work trip and sightseeing weekend, and went to Canada for a friend’s wedding!

-2016 – This year I have mostly been in Oxford, but also took a trip to Washington (USA) for work, visited Australia again on some family business, and went on a 2-week work trip to Dakar, Senegal, and also then spent 6 weeks in Nairobi, Kenya.
+2016 – 2016 was mostly spent in Oxford, but I also took a trip to Washington (USA) for work, visited Australia again on some family business, and went on a 2-week work trip to Dakar, Senegal, and also then spent 6 weeks in Nairobi, Kenya.